Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

 In dimension two, Hamilton constructed the \textit{cigar soliton}, a nonflat collapsed rotationally symmetric gradient steady Ricci soliton.
 Moreover, any complete two-dimensional gradient steady Ricci soliton is either flat or isometric, up to scaling, to the cigar soliton \cite[Theorem~3.11]{Cho23}.
 In dimension three, Bryant constructed a complete nonflat noncompact rotationally symmetric steady gradient Ricci soliton, and within the rotationally symmetric class showed that it is unique up to scaling \cite{Bry05}.
 Bryant's construction extends to all dimensions and yields, for each $n\ge 3$, a complete nonflat asymptotically cylindrical $O(n)$-symmetric steady gradient soliton on $\mathbb{R}^n$, unique within the rotationally symmetric class up to scaling (see \cite[Chapter~6]{Cho23}).
 These are called the $n$-dimensional \emph{Bryant soliton}.

 For a long time, much of the classification theory aimed to identify geometric hypotheses forcing a steady soliton to be rotationally symmetric, and hence isometric (up to scaling) to the Bryant soliton.
 A landmark result in this direction is Brendle's theorem that any complete nonflat $\kappa$-noncollapsed three-dimensional steady gradient Ricci soliton is isometric, up to scaling, to the Bryant soliton \cite{Bre13}.
-In higher dimensions, Brendle proved that any $\kappa$-noncollapsed asymptotically cylindrical steady soliton with positive sectional curvature is likewise isometric, up to scaling, to the Bryant soliton \cite{Bre14}.
+In higher dimensions, Brendle proved that any $\kappa$-noncollapsed asymptotically cylindrical steady soliton with positive sectional curvature is also isometric, up to scaling, to the Bryant soliton \cite{Bre14}.
 Deng--Zhu \cite{DZ20} proved rigidity results under the hypothesis of linear curvature decay, while Zhao--Zhu \cite{ZZ22} obtained rigidity for the Bryant soliton under curvature pinching assumptions.
-In dimension four, Bamler--Chow--Deng--Ma--Zhang studied asymptotically cylindrical steady soliton singularity models \cite{BCDMZ22}.
-More recently, Law \cite{Law25} studied rigidity in the asymptotically cylindrical setting without assuming any curvature positivity.
+Law \cite{Law25} studied rigidity in the asymptotically cylindrical setting without assuming any curvature positivity.

-Lai constructed the \emph{flying wing} steady solitons, introducing a family of examples whose asymptotic geometry is markedly different from the asymptotically cylindrical setting that underlies many rigidity results.
-In dimension three, Lai confirmed a conjecture of Hamilton by producing a family of $\mathbb{Z}_2\times O(2)$-symmetric steady gradient solitons whose asymptotic cone is a sector of opening angle $\alpha\in(0,\pi)$ \cite{Lai24}.
-More significantly for the present paper, the same work produces, for every $n\ge 4$, a family of $\mathbb{Z}_2\times O(n-1)$-symmetric but non-rotationally symmetric steady gradient solitons with positive curvature operator; unlike the three-dimensional wings, these higher-dimensional examples are $\kappa$-noncollapsed \cite{Lai24}.
-In particular, this yields genuinely new nonnegatively curved $\kappa$-noncollapsed four-dimensional steady solitons beyond the Bryant soliton.
+Lai constructed the \emph{flying wing} steady solitons, a family of examples that are not asymptotically cylindrical.
+In dimension three, Lai confirmed a conjecture of Hamilton by producing a family of $\mathbb{Z}_2\times O(2)$-symmetric steady solitons whose asymptotic cone is a sector of opening angle $\alpha\in(0,\pi)$ \cite{Lai24}.
+The same work also yields, for every $n\ge 4$, a family of $\mathbb{Z}_2\times O(n-1)$-symmetric but non-rotationally symmetric steady solitons with positive curvature operator; unlike the three-dimensional flying wings, these higher-dimensional examples are $\kappa$-noncollapsed \cite{Lai24}.

-The three-dimensional steady solitons also exhibit striking asymptotic phenomena.
-In the non-Bryant case, the asymptotic cone is a genuine sector (rather than a ray), with the opening angle serving as a parameter.
-Moreover along the ``edges'' of the wing, the scalar curvature converges to a positive limit quantitatively tied to the opening angle \cite{Lai25}.
-This stands in sharp contrast with the Bryant soliton, for which the scalar curvature decays linearly at infinity.
+The three-dimensional steady solitons also have the following asymptotic behavior.
+In the non-Bryant case, the asymptotic cone is a sector of positive opening angle, rather than a ray.
+Along the ``edge'' of the wing, the scalar curvature converges to a positive limit depending on the opening angle \cite{Lai25}.